Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Render.md

 [BaseRendererComponent.h](../../Learning2DEngine/Learning2DEngine/Render/BaseRendererComponent.h)

 ### Description:
-It is a base class for the `RendererComponent` and `LateRendererComponent` classes.
-It has some basic funcionality, which is essential for rendering.
+It has some basic funcionality, which is essential for rendering, but this is a support class only, please use `RendererComponent` and `LateRendererComponent` instead of this.
-The classes, which are inherited from this `BaseRendererComponent` has to have a constructor, which first parameter is `GameObject*` for gameObject member.
-Please check for more info about `System::Component`.
+Please check for more info about `RendererComponent`, `LateRendererComponent` and `System::Component`.

 ### Header: